parthiv-borgohain/parthiv-borgohain/README.md

        - Experience in Web and Product Analytics </br>

-- 🔭 I’m currently working on my Data Science Capstone Project with Microsoft.
+- 🔭 I recently finished working on my Data Science Capstone Project with Microsoft.
 Feel free to peruse my other projects and portfolio on GitHub
-- 🌱 I am in the final semester of the MS in Business Analytics program at UT Austin.
-I’m currently learning Deep Learning, Optimization, Unsupervised Learning, Social Media Analytics and Demand/Pricing Analytics in my Spring Semester
+- 🌱 I have recently graduated from the MS in Business Analytics program at UT Austin.
 - 😄 Pronouns: He/Him
 - 👯 I’m actively seeking full-time roles in Data Science and Analytics
 - 📫 How to reach me: